OctopusDeploy/docs/docs/approvals/service-now/index.md

 ## Getting started

-The Service Now integration requires Octopus 2022.2.5556 or later, and an Octopus license with the Service Now Integration feature enabled.
+The Service Now integration requires Octopus **2022.2.5556** or later and an Octopus license with the Service Now Integration feature enabled.

 To get started:
-1. Configure ServiceNow
+1. Configure ServiceNow OAuth credentials (for use by Octopus)
 1. Obtain a ServiceNow feature license for your Octopus instance
 1. Configure a connection from Octopus to ServiceNow
 1. Configure which deployments require an approved CR